giantswarm/alloy-app/README.md

 **Who can use it?**

-Anyone with a need to collect obseravability data and who need an OpenTelemetry compatible collector.
+Anyone with a need to collect observability data and who need an OpenTelemetry compatible collector.

 ## Installing